dongwon18/AWS_IoT_SensorMonitoring/README.md

 5. Save data to DynamoDB using AWS IoT Rule.
 6. Check the value if it exceed the limit by AWS IoT Rule.
 7. Send email to administrators using AWS IoT Rule, AWS Lambda, AWS SNS.
-8. Get values from DynamoDB using AWS Mobile Hub.
+8. Get values from DynamoDB using AWS Lambda.
-9. Using Android Studio, monitor sensor values using Android App.
+9. Using AWS Amplify and API Gateway, monitor sensor values at the web page.

 # Developing Environment
 - RaspberryPi